Dedham High School: Buildings

 After moving from Masonic Hall, the classes were held at the Town House for one year until, in 1855, a new school was built on Highland Street and dedicated on December 10.
 A new school was built on Bryant Street in 1887, and students moved in on October 3.
 That building was 80' long and 77' wide.
 After 1915, when the high school moved to Whiting Avenue, the building housed the Ames Junior High School, and today it is the site of the Public Safety Building.

 From 1916 to 1959 the high school was located at 70 Whiting Avenue.
 Governor Calvin Coolidge took part in the dedication ceremony on March 31, 1917.
 Students first occupied the school in the spring of 1916.
 It was three stories tall, plus a basement, and was built of water-struck brick and featured terra cotta trimming.
 It later served as the Dedham Middle School.

 In 1932 a new wing was added at a cost of $200,000.
 It contained an auditorium dedicated to George Frederick Joyce, who was connected to the school for 25 years and principal for 21 of them, on May 12, 1933.
 Later, this wing was used as the Oakdale Junior High School.

 Special laws were passed by the Massachusetts General Court in 1957 allowing the town to use Stone Park across the street to build a new high school.
 Classes began at 140 Whiting Avenue in 1959, and continue to the present.
 The building cost $2 million to construct, but even before the building opened town officials knew that it would be too small to house all of the students of the post-war baby boom.

 An addition to this building was constructed in 1967, which consisted of a new academic wing with 28 new classrooms and an additional gymnasium.
 Plans also included the construction of a new athletic practice field and tennis courts along High Street.
 (Note: The Mucciaccio Pool would also be built in this location in 1975.)
 Land was taken by eminent domain for the expansion, including the mansion once owned by R.O.
 Storrs.

 In 1976 a new library, a larger cafeteria, modern science laboratories, swimming pool, and more classrooms were added.
 The old cafeteria was converted into an auto body shop, and is currently the home of the town's Facilities Department.

 The library was renovated and expanded in 1999, and the C-Wing of the school was renovated with state-of-the-art new science labs in 2002.
 The superintendent and other central administrators have offices in renovated classrooms in the B-wing, and the town's Youth Commission has offices in the A-wing.

 Principals

 There have been 18 principals of Dedham High School, a position currently held by James Forrest.
 The longest serving was Carlos Slafter, who served for 40 years, and who hired his own daughter as a teacher.
-Peter Smith served twice, from 1976-1987 and from 1997-2000.
+Peter Smith served twice, from 1976 to 1987 and from 1997 to 2000.